Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Special Log-Concave Distributions: Exponential, Gaussian and Uniform Cases

-Corollary~\ref{cor:expExistence} states that, when $b>0$, there exists an equilibrium with $N$ bins for any finite $N\in\mathbb{N}$.
-In fact, it is possible to construct an equilibrium with infinitely many bins when $b>0$. \begin{thm} For an exponential source and positive bias $b>0$, there exists a unique equilibrium with infinitely many bins.
-In particular, all bins must have a length of $l^*$, where $l^*$ is the solution to $g(l^*) = {2\over\lambda}+2b-h(l^*)$. \end{thm} \begin{proof} See Section~\ref{sec:expInfinite}. \end{proof}

-Theorem~\ref{thm:LogConcaveCost} shows that an equilibrium with more bins is more informative for any log-concave density.
-The following shows that an equilibrium with infinitely many bins is even more desirable than an equilibrium with finitely many bins considering $b>0$.
+Theorem~\ref{thm:LogConcaveCost} shows that an equilibrium with more bins is more informative for any log-concave density as the equilibrium costs of the encoder and the decoder monotonically decreases with the number of bins.
+The following extends this result considering an equilibrium with finitely many bins when $b>0$.